eizent/sparql_queries/guide.md

 # SPARQL and SPARQL Queries!

 ## What is SPARQL?
 SPARQL (pronounced 'sparkle' :sparkles:) is a query language for the Semantic Web, including Wikidata.
 SPARQL is a recursive acronym which stands for SPARQL Protocol and RDF Query Language.
 Using SPARQL, users can easily search and filter data within an RDF (Resource Description Framework) format to their specifications.
-It uses much of the same logic as SQL, and is composed using 'triple statements.' **link out to SQL**
+It uses much of the same logic as SQL, and is composed using 'triple statements.'
+To learn more about SQL, [click here!]([url](https://www.w3schools.com/whatis/whatis_sql.asp))

-This takes the form of subject-predicate-object, where in SPARQL the URIs (Uniform Resource Identifiers) would be used, and a triple could also be described as entity identifier-attribute name-attribute value.
+Triples are formed by subject-predicate-object statements, where in SPARQL the URIs (Uniform Resource Identifiers) would be used, and a triple could also be described as entity identifier-attribute name-attribute value.

 ## Basic Syntax of a Query